madformuse/lcboinc/README.md

 Maybe it would be easier to list the features :)

 So far it's very limited in what you can do.
-You have to manually create the work, it uses a generic account on lczero, it does not take advantage of parallelism (so it's not very efficient), it only works on Windows, no OpenCL support, no Mac support, it's not secure.
+It uses a generic account on lczero, it does not take advantage of parallelism (so it's not very efficient), it only works on Windows, no OpenCL support, no Mac support, it's not secure.

 There are some good things to look forward to though!
 It automatically downloads the correct software for the backend you can support (currently CPU or Cuda), runs one instance of the client per GPU or CPU core (typically one or the other), you can take advantage of BOINC features like only running when idle.
 In the future I would also like to show some graphics while it's generating games but I'm pretty sure this would mean rewriting the client, so it's not at the top of my list.
 More important is automatic work generation, parallelism, other OS support, game batches instead of single games for efficiency, linking time limit to next net creation on lczero.org, credit assignment, security, load testing etc etc.